 That means a visit to the police station to pay the fine and retrieve your licence.

-U-Turns on main roads
+DO be aware of U-turns on main roads

 Built into many Thai main roads are U-turn exits.
 Highway U-turn exits mean queues of traffic building up in the right lane to legally change direction.

 This means bigger, heavier vehicles dragging themselves into the middle and right lanes to make an exit.
 Not good news, especially when it’s raining.